 "We need to identify the next level in this whole adventure," he told reporters in a telephone briefing.

-James and other experts in entomology, genetic engineering, disease, and regulation were meeting this week to talk about what they need to watch out for as they develop and test biotech bugs.
+James and other experts in entomology, genetic engineering, disease and regulation were meeting on Tuesday to talk about what they need to watch out for as they develop and test biotech bugs.

 Scientists have a history of getting it wrong, even as they try to save the world from insect-borne scourges, said entomologist Fred Gould of North Carolina State University.